-Cardiology residents will acquire broad working knowledge of the anatomy, physiology, and pathology of all body systems, and in-depth knowledge of the cardiovascular system in health and disease.
-Although clinical training in most cardiology RTPs is likely to emphasize small animal practice, knowledge of comparative cardiology across species is an expected outcome of every cardiology RTP.
+Cardiology residents will acquire a broad working knowledge of the anatomy, physiology, and pathology of all body systems, and an in-depth knowledge of the cardiovascular system in health and disease.
+Although clinical training in most cardiology RTPs is likely to emphasize small animal practice, knowledge of comparative cardiology across the species is a required outcome of every cardiology RTP.